Managing your shares - frequently asked questions

 There is a fee of £17.50 for transferring your shares from the Aviva Share Account.

 Whilst holding your shares in the Aviva Share Account you can participate in the Dividend Reinvestment Plan (DRIP).
 The plan provides the option for eligible shareholders to reinvest their cash dividend in additional ordinary shares in the Company.
 You can either join online or by completing a form that you can obtain from the Company's Registrar, Computershare.
 There is no entry fee and you can leave the Plan at any time at no charge.
-If you join you will pay commission, currently at 0.75% (subject to a minimum of £2.50), and stamp duty reserve tax, currently at 0.5%, on the market value of the Aviva ordinary shares purchased for you.
+Charges will apply for each purchase.
+Please see the terms and conditions for further details.

 Completed Application forms should be sent to: Computershare Investor Services PLC, the Pavilions, Bridgwater Road, Bristol BS13 8AE